shubhs-1/book-shop/README.md

 ## Description
 This SpringBoot application is an automation software solution for purchasing and checkout process of a bookshop.

-There are two files consisting below data,
+There will be two files consisting of below data,
 1. List of all available books with their required details like title, price and year.
+(In JSON format)
 2. List of book titles which are to be bought by customers.

 There are two types of offers/discounts as well,